github/docs/content/get-started/quickstart/be-social.md

   - /articles/be-social
   - /github/getting-started-with-github/be-social
   - /github/getting-started-with-github/quickstart/be-social
 intro: 'You can interact with people, repositories, and organizations on {% data variables.product.prodname_dotcom %}.
-See what others are working on and who they''re connecting with from your personal dashboard.'
+See what others are working on and who they are connecting with from your personal dashboard.'
 permissions: '{% data reusables.enterprise-accounts.emu-permission-interact %}'
 versions:
   fpt: '*'